geoffsee/gsio/readme.md

 Example behavior directive:

 "When I mention meetings, capture action items as TODOs (P2); if I say 'urgent', make them P1; set focus to the next actionable task and mark completed when I say it's done.
 Keep responses minimal."

+### Offline Transcription with Whisper

+You can transcribe audio locally using Whisper (no network).

+- Install a Whisper CLI (e.g., whisper.cpp) and download a model, e.g.: `ggml-base.en.bin`.
+- Run `gsio-ai config` and set under Audio:
+  - Audio STT provider: `whisper`
+  - Whisper command: name or path of your Whisper binary (e.g., `whisper-cpp` or `./main`).
+Ensure it’s on your PATH.
+  - Whisper model: full path to your `.bin` model file.
+- Start `gsio-ai` and toggle audio (Alt+A).

+Notes:
+- The app invokes Whisper like: `whisper-cpp -m <model.bin> -f <wav> -otxt -of <tmpPrefix> [-l en]` and reads `<tmpPrefix>.txt`.
+- Customize extra flags by editing `.gsio-config.json` (`audio.whisper.extraArgs`).
+- If you prefer an OpenAI‑compatible HTTP polyfill for `/v1/audio/transcriptions`, we can add a small local server that shells out to Whisper on request.
+Ask and I’ll wire it up.